Level 1 — 120 Volt Charging:

 Did you know that you can charge your electric car at home?
 It’s as simple as charging your phone!
 Just plug it into a typical 120 volt outlet (aka any three-prong outlet) and voila!

-Because these outlets have a lower voltage, they are typically referred to as “slow chargers,” averaging between 12-15 hours for a full charge.
-All EVs will come with a standard charging cord that you can plug into this outlet—most cords are between 12-25 feet in length, making it easy to plug in anywhere in your garage or even inside your house!
+Because these outlets have a lower voltage, they are typically referred to as “slow chargers" or "trickle chargers," averaging between 12–15 hours for a full charge.
+All EVs will come with a standard charging cord that you can plug into this outlet—most cords are between 12–25 feet in length, making it easy to plug in anywhere in your garage or even inside your house!

 This slow charging is perfect for drivers who drive less than 50 miles a day, depending on your car’s battery range (the typical American drives just 37 miles a day).